swift-nav/proact/README.md

 This is an experiment to create a single source of truth to bootstrap, develop, package, and distribute universal and Electron React/Redux apps.

+proakt is a framework that attempts to make it easy to bootstrap an application, but also to make your application code ultimately more readable, maintanable, and production-ready.

+Some view frameworks like proakt as [evil][library-frameworks-evil].
+The arguments are legitimate, but [I](http://www.github.com/joshuagross) grew sick of each of my applications having slightly different, slightly incompatible copies of boilerplate.
+My feeling is that by restricting applications to a subset of common dependencies and patterns, complexity over many applications can be reduced.

 # Components

+* API server - done.
+* babel config - done.
+* eslint config - done (separate repo).
 * Install instructions.
 TODO
 * Upgrade instructions.
 TODO
 * Universal server.
 TODO
-* API Server.
+* API Server documentation.
 TODO
 * Fileserver / proxy.
 TODO
 * Pluggable API and server.
 TODO

 # Install

-Unfortunately babel plugins and other dependencies must be installed to the project root:
+Unfortunately babel plugins, webpack plugins, and other dependencies (which?) must be installed to the project root:

 ```
 (